-- All files must be in jpeg (.JPG) format and submitted through the My Digital Entries link on the RPS website no later than 6:00 PM on the Tuesday before the competition.
+All files must be in jpeg (.JPG) format and submitted through the My Digital Entries link on the RPS website PCP Submit Pictures Program no later than 6:00 PM midnight on the Tuesday before the competition.
 The digital image competition chair may extend the deadline at his or her discretion.

 The purpose of classification is to give photographers a chance to compete with others of comparable ability.

-- After the annual banquet at the end of the season, the scores of all photographs that were submitted in the B class will be examined.
-Photographers whose photographs have earned an average score of 7.00 or greater and entered at least 60% of the total possible entries in each category will be advanced to the A class.
+After the annual banquet at the end of the season, the scores of all photographs that were submitted in the B class will be examined.
+Photographers whose photographs have earned an average score of 7.00 or greater and entered at least 10 4 entries in each category (color, B&W) will be advanced to the A class.
 Scores earned for each submitted image and awards are tallied to construct an overall point score.
 For the purpose of determining advancement, photographs entered in cell phone competitions will be included.

-- Only Advanced members who submit at least 60% of the total possible entries in each category during the season, and whose season average score is 7.3 or better, will be considered for promotion.
+Only Advanced members who submit at least 10 4 images in the category during the season, and whose season average score is 7.3 or better, will be considered for promotion.
 For the purpose of determining advancements, photographs entered in cell phone competitions will be included.

 Judging and awards

-- Award winners will receive ribbons a Contest Award Certificate if they request them ahead of time from the Awards Chair. at the next meeting following the competition.
+Award winners will receive ribbons a Contest Award Certificate if they request them ahead of time from the Awards Chair. at the next meeting following the competition.
 Members who do not wish to receive ribbons for their awards are invited to so notify the awards chair.

-- The titles of all photographs that receive a score of 8 or better, and the names of the photographers who produced each of these pictures will be announced, and the pictures shown at the end of the competition (time permitting).
+The titles of all photographs that receive an award score of 8 or better, and the names of the photographers who produced each of these pictures will be announced, and the pictures shown at the end of the competition (time permitting).
 With the individual judge’s consent, members will be allowed to request the judge to expand upon his comments at the end of each category.